Creator-Art-Life/ai-site-generator/DEVELOPMENT.md

 npx convex deploy --cmd 'npm run build'
 ```

-3.Istal command if there is an error during deployment:
+3. Istall command if there is an error during deployment:

 ```bash
 npm install --legacy-peer-deps